auliyaapri/auliyaapri/README.md

 ## 🚀 Hi, I'm Auliya Apriwiguna

-I am a passionate full stack developer currently in my 7th semester at Gunadarma University.
+I am a passionate full stack developer currently in my 7th semester at a university in Jakarta.
 I have a keen interest in the following technologies:

 - 🐘 **PHP**
 - 🚀 **Laravel**